Pontederia crassipes: Infestation and control in the Southeast

-In 1910, a bold solution was put forth by the New Foods Society.
-Their plan was to import and release hippopotamus from Africa into the rivers and bayous of Louisiana.
-The hippopotamus would then eat the water hyacinth and also produce meat to solve another serious problem at the time, the American meat crisis.
+In 1910 the New Foods Society suggested to import and release hippopotamus from Africa into the rivers and bayous of Louisiana to eat the water hyacinth and solve another serious problem at the time, the American meat crisis.

 Known as the American Hippo Bill, H.R.
 23621 was introduced by Louisiana Congressman Robert Broussard and debated by the Agricultural Committee of the U.S. House of Representatives.
 The chief collaborators in the New Foods Society and proponents of Broussard's bill were Major Frederick Russell Burnham, the celebrated American Scout, and Captain Fritz Duquesne, a South African Scout who later became a notorious spy for Germany.
 Presenting before the Agricultural Committee, Burnham made the point that none of the animals that Americans ate (chickens, pigs, cattle, sheep, or lambs) were native to the U.S. and had all been imported by European settlers centuries before, so Americans should not hesitate to introduce hippopotamus and other large animals into the American diet.
 Duquesne, who was born and raised in South Africa, further noted that European settlers on that continent commonly included hippopotamus, ostrich, antelope, and other African wildlife in their diets and suffered no ill effects.
 The American Hippo Bill fell one vote short of passage.

 Water hyacinths have also been introduced into waters inhabited by manatees in Florida, for the purpose of bioremediation (cf. §Phytoremediation below) of the waters that have become contaminated and fallen victim to algal blooming.
 The manatees include the water hyacinth in their diet, but it may not be the food of first choice for them.

 Legality of sale and shipment in the United States

 In 1956, E. crassipes was banned for sale or shipment in the United States, subject to a fine and/or imprisonment.
-This law was repealed by HR133 [116th Congress (2019-2020)] on 12/27/2020.
+This law was repealed by H.R.
+133 of the 116th Congress (2019–2021) on December 27, 2020.